About Human Care Association

 Current commissioned projects:

-- Support of independent living of persons with disability (Toukyouto sankagata jigyo)
+- Support of independent living of persons with disability (Tokyo-to Sankagata Jigyo)

-- Provision of home help service (Kyotaku kaigo shitei jigyousho)
+- Provision of home help service (Kyotaku Kaigo Shitei Jigyo-sho)

 History:

 Since 1991, as a founding member of Japan Council on Independent Living Centers, Human Care has contributed to dissemination of peer-counseling and independent living program and establishment of personal assistance service system.
-As independent living center of cross-disability, it has various type of PWD staffs, such as, orthopedics, visual impairment, hearing impairment, psychiatric and so on.
-In 2003, it launched support services for both persons with intellectual and psychiatric disabilities.
-It also started to provide peer-counseling and guide-support services for persons with visual or hearing impairment.
+As independent living center of cross-disability, Human Care Association has various types of PWD staffs, such as, persons with physical, visual, hearing, and psychiatric disabilities.
+It also started to provide peer-counseling and guide-support services for persons with visual or hearing impairments.

 Remarkable activities:

-- Policy recommendations to city, provincial, and national governments while regularly setting negotiation table for policy making
+- Policy recommendations to city, prefectural, and national governments while regularly setting negotiation table for policy making.

-- Receiving trainees and dispatching resource persons for establishment and support of independent living centers at both national and international levels
+- Accepting trainees and dispatching resource persons for establishment and support of independent living centers at both national and international levels.

-- Preparation of peer-counseling and consultation service for specific disabilities such as psychiatric, visual or hearing impairment to support their life and social participation while providing cross-disability services and programs. e.g. independent living program, support group and youth exchange meeting for persons with psychiatric disability.
+- Preparation of peer-counseling and consultation service specially for every disability, such as psychiatric, visual, or hearing disabilities, to support their living and social participation while providing cross-disability services and programs. e.g., independent living program, support group and youth exchange meeting for persons with psychiatric disability.

-- Support of need-based self-help activities of persons with intellectual disability, such as, chat meeting, study group, people-first Hachioji, and use of IL experience room
+- Support of need-based self-help activities for persons with intellectual disability, such as chat meeting, study group, self-advocacy group, and use of IL experience room.

 Achievements:

-- Establishment of subsidy frame in Tokyoto Chiiki Shinko Zaidan for IL skill program and personal assistance service
+- Establishment of subsidy frame in Tokyo-to Chiiki Shinko Zaidan for Independent Living Program and personal assistance service.

-- Contribution to nationalization of the program for support of PWDs’ living (Shichoson sougaisha seikatsu shien jigyo)
+- Contribution to systemization of the program for support of PWD’s living (Shichoson Shogaisha Seikatsu Shien Jigyo) into national government.

-- Participation of a few persons with intellectual disability into the Tokyo government review committee of care management
+- Participation of persons with intellectual disability into the Tokyo government review committee of care management.

 - Improvement of accessibility of public transportation, city building and public housing